In This Topic

 Some people have added handles to the cooking section so it can be removed more easily during use.
 This process is described below.

-Disclaimer: Removing the cooking section during cooking can be dangerous and messy, especially if you dump the contents of your cooker on your feet, on the ground, or into the hot coals.
-You remove the cooking section at your own risk, and Weber warns that you should never move a hot cooker and never operate it unless all parts are in place.
-It is for this reason that Weber does not include handles on the cooking section as a standard feature of the WSM.
+Note: Removing the cooking section during cooking can be dangerous and messy, especially if you dump the contents of your cooker on your feet, on the ground, or into the hot coals.
+You remove the cooking section at your own risk.
+Weber warns that you should never move a hot cooker before, during, or after use, and never operate it unless all parts are in place.
+It is for this reason that Weber does not include handles on the cooking section as a feature of the WSM.

 Steve Kalousek mounted handles on his 18.5″ Weber Bullet by using the holes that attach the grill straps to the inside of the cooking section.